Elin i Staxäng: Life

 Elin Andersdotter married the farmer Iver Reorsson i Staxäng in Bro socken in Stångenäs härad in Bohuslän.
 While unmarried, she was known by her patronymicon Andersdotter, but as a married woman, Elin Andersdotter became known as Elin i Staxäng, "Elin of Staxäng", efter her husband's farm Staxäng.
 Her husband also had his own fishing boat.

 The birth year of her and her husband is not explicitly given, but they appear to have been fairly young, and Elin is noted to have been pregnant during the three-year-long process against her.
-It appeared that both Elin and Iver were active in selling claimed magical services for money.
+It appeared that both Elin and Iver were active in selling claimed magical services for money as cunning folk.

 In 1668, a witch hysteria took place in Sweden known as the Great noise.
 In June 1669, the first witchcraft case in Bohuslän during the Great noise took place when Anna i Holta was charged with sorcery in Marstrand.

 The witchcraft cases in Bohuslän had a very different character than those in the rest of the country, since they did not involve witches abducting children to the Witches' Sabbath in Blockula, and were thus not really connected to the rest of the Great noise witch trials.
 Nevertheless, when a witchcraft case occurred in Bohuslän as well, the authorities in the capital became concerned that the witch hunt should spread also to this part of the country.

 The Governor was therefore given an order to conduct an investigation of all witchcraft in the County of Bohuslän.
 After the case of Marstrand, it was followed by the investigation against Malin i Viken in Mollösund, and then finally against Elin i Staxäng in Stångenäs.